erdemtuzla/rtosbench/README.md

 # Tracing

-Zephyr offers builtin support for tracing in various format.
-The repository contains two configuration files that activates all necessary KConfig options for either SEGGER SystemView or via UART using the Common Tracing Format (CTF).
+Zephyr offers builtin support for tracing in various formats.
+The repository contains two configuration files that activate all necessary KConfig options for either SEGGER SystemView or via UART using the Common Tracing Format (CTF).

 The benchmark code automatically inserts a delay of 5 seconds before the benchmark actually starts.
 This way you should be able to start capturing